300-276-Great Vocals

 Writer/Composer: Jimmie Crane / Al Jacobs (1961)

-This Italian/American Soul singer/songwriter was the talk of the Pop music world in the early 1960s!
+This Italian/American Soul singer / songwriter was the talk of the Pop music world in the early 1960s!
 People were shocked that a white nightclub Pop singer could conquer Soul / R&B / Jazz numbers as she does here with such a deep, powerful, emotional performance—she even throws in a sob for validation.
 Considered “the little girl with the big voice,” she astounded audiences and her peers with this intimate Bluesy Jazz number.
-Her contralto voice had such overpowering delivery that it caught many people by surprise—she may have been the very best white “blue-eyed” Soul singer in the early Rock era…Stunning and Stupendous!
+Her contralto voice had such overpowering delivery that it caught many people by surprise; some mistakenly thought it was a man, largely because of her raw, intimate performance—she may have been the very best white “blue-eyed” Soul singer in the early Rock era…Stunning and Stupendous!

 290. A WHITER SHADE OF PALE (1967)